PhaniBalagam27/Hive-HW/README.md

-# Hive-HW
+# Hive-Cousre work
 Series of hive command to manipulate the data